Articles on Shifting Sands

 Some infibulated women and girls need de-infibulating prior to achieving full heterosexual intercourse and almost all prior to a vaginal delivery.
 The need for the minor surgical procedure is usually determined on inspection of the external genitals by an experienced health professional.

 Some view the denial of this type of bodily autonomy positively, believing the affected adults incapable of giving informed consent to a cultural obligation, so are instead being consciously or unconsciously coerced.
-John Stuart Mill’s principle ‘Over himself, over his own body and mind, the individual is sovereign’, does not seem to apply.
-That their freedom is being curtailed by law is then welcomed, not challenged.
+John Stuart Mill’s principle ‘Over himself, over his own body and mind, the individual is sovereign’, does not apply.
+That their freedom is being curtailed by law is welcomed, not challenged.

 We must be free to do what we like to our bodies